-The iTraxx Crossover 5-Year Total Return Index is derived from a source considered reliable, but International Index Company Limited and its employees, suppliers, subcontractors and agents (together International Index Company Associates) do not guarantee the veracity, completeness or accuracy of the iTraxx Crossover 5-Year Total Return Index.
+The iTraxx Crossover 5-Year Total Return Index is derived from a source considered reliable, but International Index Company Limited and its employees, suppliers, subcontractors and agents (together International Index Company Associates) do not guarantee the veracity, completeness or accuracy of the iTraxx Crossover 5-Year Total Return Index or other information furnished in connection with the iTraxx Crossover 5-Year Total Return Index.
 No representation, warranty or condition, express or implied, statutory or otherwise, as to condition, satisfactory quality, performance, or fitness for purpose are given or assumed by International Index Company Limited or any of the International Index Company Associates in respect of the iTraxx Crossover 5-Year Total Return Index or any data included in it or the use by any person or entity of the iTraxx Crossover 5-Year Total Return Index or that data and all those representations, warranties and conditions are excluded save to the extent that such exclusion is prohibited by law.